jenkinsci/bom/RELEASING.md

 ##### Handling Rollbacks

-Sometimes a dependency update that was merged and released causes compatibility issues or test failures that are discovered after the BOM release.
+Sometimes a dependency update that was merged and released causes compatibility issues or test failures that are discovered before the BOM release.
 When this happens, a rollback process is needed to temporarily revert the problematic change while the issue is investigated and resolved.

 ###### When to Consider a Rollback